TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/Result/Index.rst

 Do you want to know more about how copying objects in TypoScript works?
 Do you know that you can also create so-called "references" instead of copying an object?
-If you want to know more, have a look at the manual :ref:`t3tssyntax:start`!
+If you want to know more about the syntax of TypoScript, have a look at the chapter :ref:`t3coreapi:typoscript-syntax-start` in "TYPO3 Explained".